 - political communication, advocacy and campaigning

 Vocational courses are popular with politics and international relations graduates, particularly courses that qualify graduates to work in careers such as accountancy, journalism, law, management and teaching.

 What do politics and international relations graduates do?

 Almost two-thirds of politics and international relations graduates are in full-time employment six months after graduation.

 Popular professions for politics and international relations graduates include business or marketing associate; financial manager and HR or PR officer.
 Other areas of work may include politics and government, policy work, charity work, journalism, accountancy, social and political research, and education.

-Almost a fifth of graduates go on to further study, or work and study, often choosing to specialise in a particular subject, or broaden their opportunities in order to move into careers such as law, journalism or teaching.
+About a quarter of graduates go on to further study, or work and study, often choosing to specialise in a particular subject, or broaden their opportunities in order to move into careers such as law, journalism or teaching.

 |Working and studying||5.8|